Richard S. M. Emrich: Biography

 He was born in Mardin in the Ottoman Empire to American Christian missionary parents, and educated at Brown University, and the Episcopal Theological School in Cambridge, Massachusetts.
 He was ordained to the diaconate in October 1936 and to the priesthood in June 1938, after which he served parishes in Connecticut and Massachusetts.

 Education

 Emrich was a student at Phillips Academy from 1923 till 1927.
 He then studied at Brown University and graduated with a Bachelor of Arts in 1932. the same university awarded him a Doctor of Law in 1949.
-He also attended the Episcopal Theological School between 1932 and 1933 for some postgraduate studies.
+He also attended the Episcopal Theological School between 1932 and 1933 for postgraduate studies.
 He earned a Bachelor of Divinity from the Union Theological Seminary in 1935.
 He also graduated with a Doctor of Philosophy from the University of Marburg in 1937.
 He was awarded an honorary Doctor of Sacred Theology from Kenyon College in 1948, and a Doctor of Divinity from Huron College in 1950.

 Family

 Emrich was husband to Beatrice Emrich (UK), and brother to Duncan Emrich (Washington DC).
-He was father to Richard Emrich (Baroda, MI) and Frederick Ernest Emrich (North Haven, ME), and grandfather to Richard Maxwell Emrich (Evanston, IL), William Emrich (Chicago, IL), Janet Emrich Gadsby (Beverly, MA), Michael Emrich (Atlanta, GA), Jennifer Emrich (Tucker, GA), and Frederick Emrich (Vinalhaven, ME).
+He was father to Richard Emrich (Baroda, MI) and Frederick Ernest Emrich (North Haven, ME).